 Early Career Ocean Professionals discussion on Ocean Plastic Solutions

 During the summit, GEO Blue Planet teamed up with the Early Career Ocean Professionals (ECOPs) to host a breakaway ECOPs discussion on ocean plastic solutions with UNEP on 19 May.
-During the session, Heidi Savelli and Marta Ottogalli from UNEP presented the Global Partnership on Marine Litter (GPML) platform – an open-source, multi-stakeholder information and data tool that compiles different resources, connects stakeholders and integrates data on marine litter to inform decision-making.
+During the session, Heidi Savelli and Marta Ottogalli from UNEP presented the Global Partnership on Marine Litter (GPML) platform – an open-source, multi-stakeholder information and data tool that compiles different resources, connects stakeholders, and integrates data on marine litter to inform decision-making.
 GEO Blue Planet’s Working Group on Marine Debris is currently collaborating with GPML on the development of the platform by providing a white paper on Monitoring Marine Litter and Informing Action.

-Chaired by Audrey Hasson, the GEO Blue Planet EU coordinator, the session also facilitated a brainstorming session on addressing current challenges on marine litter such as a lack of coordination and need for co-development of solutions.
-ECOPs participants shared a strong interest in the GPML digital platform, which presents opportunities to learn about data origins, best practices and measurement standards as well as available training and collaboration support in addressing marine litter.
+Chaired by Audrey Hasson, the GEO Blue Planet EU coordinator, the session also facilitated a brainstorming session on addressing current challenges on marine litter such as a lack of coordination and the need for co-development of solutions.
+ECOPs participants shared a strong interest in the GPML digital platform, which presents opportunities to learn about data origins, best practices, and measurement standards as well as available training and collaboration support in addressing marine litter.

 Audrey Hasson also participated on May 20 in the panel discussion on Ocean Plastic Solutions during the “Healthy Ocean Healthy People” Session together with Erik van Sebille (Utrecth University), Sigi Gruber (former European Commission official), Richmond Kennedy Quarcoo (Plastic Punch Ghana), and the session moderator Delphine Lobelle (Utrecht University).

 During this session, the issues raised during the ECOPs discussion were put forward.
-Audrey Hasson strongly encouraged participants to engage with ECOPs who demonstrated their eagerness to be part of the solutions but lack networking opportunity and information on how to collaborate with local governments and higher-level structures.
-Setting up a transgenerational group was suggested to foster synergies between actors and to enhance impacts.
+Audrey Hasson strongly encouraged participants to engage with ECOPs who demonstrated their eagerness to be part of the solutions but lack networking opportunities and information on how to collaborate with local governments and higher-level structures.
+Setting up a transgenerational group was suggested to foster synergies between actors and enhance impacts.